Skip to main content

 Code Explanations

 The key here is the data parameter—the agent intelligently maps your object keys to form fields on the page.
 The guardrails prevent unintended actions like clicking ads.
-The code watches the stream for success indicators (either in the agent's reasoning or the final answer), letting you confirm the form was actually submitted.
+The SDK streams events that you can loop through, and the complete event confirms the form was successfully submitted.

 How to Run